A background for thermal photons in heavy ion collisions: Results

 The direct photon spectra scales with $\frac{dN_{ch}}{d\eta}^{1.25}$.
 The $\frac{dN_{ch}}{d\eta}^{1.25}$ is roughly proportional to $N_{part}$, while it does not saturate at large beam energy like $N_{part}$.
 It increases rapidly with beam energy and gives a good estimate of system size at hadronization.
 It also has a fairly simple relationship with $N_{coll}$ i.e. $ N_{coll} = (1/\sqrt{SY}) \frac{dN_{ch}}{d\eta}^{1.25}$, where SY is the specific yield which varies logarithmically with beam energy \cite{PHENIX:2018for}.

 In Fig 7, we have shown the $\frac{dN_{ch}}{d\eta}^{1.25}$ scaled $p_T$ spectra of decay photons for central Au-Au collisions at 200 GeV, 62.4 GeV, 39 GeV, 27 GeV, and for p-p, 3He-Au, and d-Au collisions at 200 GeV.
 The decay photons show a scaling behavior similar to the ones observed for direct photons in experiments.
 The scaling continues up to 1 GeV, after 1 GeV it becomes beam energy dependent.
 It is expected as the increase in multiplicity increases the number of decays.
 The hard photons show no such trend.
 The scaled yield of decay photons decreases with decreasing beam energy.
 At a given collision energy the scaled yield of decay photons in smaller systems like p-p, 3He-Au, etc is greater than the larger systems like Au-Au.
+This suggests that the smaller systems produce more background photons for a given size.